Mages (company): History

 In April 2011, a group of companies consisting of Arkray, Seed Project, Dwango Creative School, Animelo Summer Life, 5pb.
 Records, and 5pb.
 Games merged under the parent company Mages.
 Inc. led by executive director Chiyomaru Shikura.

 In July 2019, Mages was acquired by Shikura's concept studio Chiyomaru Studio, with the goal of being more flexible and fast in its decisions as a company independent from their parent company Dwango and from the Kadokawa group.
 With that said, while Mages would no longer be a part of Kadokawa Group following the management buyout, it still expected to maintain the same favorable relationship with the Group that it had so far.
 Along with this buyout, the company intended to strengthen its branding by consolidating the 5pb. brand into Mages.

 In March 2020, Colopl acquired Mages from Chiyomaru Studio for ¥1.612 billion (approximately US$14.92 million).

-In December 2022, it was reported that Mages would enter insolvency as a result of financial losses of ¥613,000 million (approximately US$4.6 million).
+In December 2022, it was reported that Mages would enter insolvency as a result of financial losses of ¥613 million (approximately $4.6 million).

-In January 2023, Chiyomaru Shikura announced via Twitter that he would resign as company Chairman and Executive Director, but stated that he would still be part of Mages as an Executive Producer.
+In January 2023, Chiyomaru Shikura announced via Twitter that he would resign as company chairman and executive director, but stated that he would still be part of Mages as an Executive Producer.